 The area will be inhabited by figures of the spider-like tatari gami, the god of destruction; the boar god, Lord Okkoto; and other mystical creatures.

-Also called the Valley of Witches, this colorful area will feature attractions themed after Kiki’s Delivery Service and Howl’s Moving Castle, including the castle itself and Kiki’s home.
+Also called the Valley of Witches, this colorful area will feature attractions themed after Kiki’s Delivery Service and Howl’s Moving Castle, including the castle itself and Kiki’s family home.

 Based on My Neighbor Totoro, this area resembles the Show period (1926 to 1989).
 The area will expand on the existing structures, blending into the surrounding countryside.

 We do not know yet how much the admission fees for Studio Ghibli Theme Park will be.
 This information will be released closer to the park opening date.

 Information is still pending regarding what souvenirs will be available, and dining facilities at the theme park.

 Some devotees are already booking flights for late 2022, but tickets are not yet available.

 In the meantime, you can feast your senses on Studio Ghibli’s extensive film roster:

 - Nausicaa of the Valley of the Wind (1984)

 - Castle in the Sky (1986)